 I started losing my hair when I was 18/19.
 I shaved it all off and it never grew back.

 I’d become aware of SMP by doing what everyone else does, searching the internet for an answer – a cure to baldness.
 I came across one of the big companies and was impressed with their work.
-They had a TV clip of Paul Clark and the treatment he’d performed on a guy called Aldomar – it looked like a pretty good solution to me.
+They had a TV clip of a treatment being performed on a guy called Aldomar – it looked like a pretty good solution to me.

 I did my research